oleasteo/koreader-screenlockpin/README.md

 - If you don't have *lock on boot* enabled, a hard reboot should suffice to get you into the KOReader.
 Change your PIN from there.
 - If you do have *lock on boot* enabled, you'll need to modify the plugin files.
-  Edit the *main.lua* file inside the plugins directory on your device.
-Replace the line `local UNSET_PIN = false` with `local UNSET_PIN = true`.
+  Edit the *settings.reader.lua* file inside the *koreader* directory on your device.
+Find the `screenlockpin_pin` option and change if needed.
 Save and boot into KOReader.
-The PIN will be reset to `0000`.
-Remember to revert the change again after one boot.

 ---